 - 1. Connect to the VMware PCoIP or Blast desktop with the audio and video devices. - i NOTE: USB redirection must be disabled for the audio and video devices. - 2.
 Verify the audio playback of the system using the VMware virtual audio. - 3.
 Verify the system audio recording using the VMware virtual microphone. - 4.
-Verify the audio settings in the VoIP application. - 5.
-Verify the video settings in the VoIP application using the VMware virtual webcam. - 6.
-Start the audio or video calls. - (i) NOTE: Skype for Business is not supported from ThinOS 2306 version.
+Verify the audio settings in VoIP application. - 5.
+Verify the video settings in VoIP application using the VMware virtual webcam. - 6.
+Start the audio or video calls.